paymennt/docs/community/6-online-payment/10-faq.md

 ### Can I offer variations of products, such as sizes or colors?

 Yes, you can set up variations and specify prices for each option to accommodate customer preferences.
-Read <ins>[Products, Product varients and Events](7-products-collections-and-events.md)</ins> for more information
+Read <ins>[Products, Product varients and Events](7-products-collections-and-events.md)</ins> for more information.

 ### Can I offer discounts or promotions on products?

-Yes, You can set up percentage or fixed amount discounts, or create promotional codes to incentivize purchases for Online shop.
+Yes, You can set up a percentage or fixed-amount discounts, or create promotional codes to incentivize purchases for Online shops.
 Note that discounts is not applicable to payment links.
 Read <ins>[Online Shop](5-online-shop-and-API-integration.md)</ins> for more information.

 ### Is it possible to track sales and revenue from different channels (payment links and online shop)?